10 Benefits of Pilates

 Eleonora Sansoni

-Eleonora Sansoni is a Pilates instructor who has extensive experience teaching equipment Pilates for over 19 years in London, Australia and Italy.
+Eleonora Sansoni is the Clinical Director.
+Also, a Pilates instructor with extensive experience teaching equipment-based Pilates for over 20 years in London, Australia, and Italy.

 Matthew Glithero